pnorman/tilekiln/README.md

 - PostgreSQL 10+
 - PostGIS 3.1+
-- Python 3.10+
+- Python 3.10

+## Concepts

+Tilekiln issues queries against a *source* database to generate Mapbox Vector Tile (MVT) layers, assembles the layers into a tile, then either serves the tile to the user or stores it in a *storage* database.
+It can also serve previously generated tiles from the *storage* database which completely removes the *source* database out of the critical path for serving tiles.

+Utility commands allow checking of configurations, storage management, and debugging as well as commands for monitoring metrics needed in production.

 ## Usage
 Tilekiln commands can be broken into two sets, commands which involve serving tiles, and CLI commands.
-Command-line options can be found with `--help`.
+Command-line options can be found with `tilekiln --help`, which includes a listing and description of all options.

 ### CLI commands
-These commands will do something, then exit.
+CLI commands will perform a task then exit, returning to ther shell.

 #### `config`
 Commands to work with and check config files

+##### `config test`
+Tests a config for validity.

+The process will exit with exit code 0 if tilekiln can load the config.

+This is intended for build and CI scripts used by configs.

+#### `sql`
+Print the SQL for a tile or layer.

+Prints the SQL that would be issued to generate a particular tile layer, or if no layer is given, the entire tile.
+This allows manual debugging of a tile query.

 #### `generate`
-Commands for tile generation
+Commands for tile generation.

-#### `sql`
-Prints the SQL for a tile
+All tile generation commands run queries against the source database which has the geospatial data.

+##### `generate tiles`
+Generate specific tiles.

+A list of z/x/y tiles is read from stdin and those tiles are generated and saved to storage.
+The entire list is read before deletion starts.

+##### `generate zoom`
+*Not yet implemented.*
+Generate all tiles by zoom.

 #### `storage`
-Commands working with tile storage
+Commands working with tile storage.

+These commands allow creation and manipulation of the tile storage database.

+##### `storage init`
+Initialize storage for a tileset.

+Creates the storage for a tile layer and stores its metadata in the database.
+If the metadata tables have not yet been created they will also be setup.

+##### `storage destroy`
+Destroy storage for a tileset.

+Removes the storage for a tile layer and deletes its associated metadata.
+The metadata tables themselves are not removed.

+##### `storage delete`
+Mass-delete tiles from a tileset

+Deletes tiles from a tileset, by zoom, or delete all zooms.

+##### `storage tiledelete`
+Delete specific tiles.

+A list of z/x/y tiles is read from stdin and those tiles are deleted from storage.
+The entire list is read before deletion starts.

 ### Serving commands
 These commands start a HTTP server to serve content.